-Many gastrointestinal problems are very common and in this blog we will help you identify any and to know when you need to see private doctors in London.
-If you have any of these problems, talk to your doctor for fast and effective treatment.
+Many gastrointestinal problems are very common and in this blog we will help you identify these problems.

-Gallstones are actually hard deposits that form in the gallbladder.
+2. Gallstones : Gallstones are actually hard deposits that form in the gallbladder.
 A small pear-shaped sack that secretes bile that is needed for the digestive process.
 Gallstones can form if there is too much cholesterol or waste in the bile or if the gallbladder does not empty properly.
 When gallstones block the ducts, they may give rise to severe pain in your upper-right abdomen.
 Medications may dissolve gallstones, but if thatdoes not work, surgery will be necessary to remove the gallbladder.

-Crohn’s disease is an important part of a group of digestive conditions known as inflammatory bowel disease (IBD).
+3. Crohn’s disease : Crohn’s disease is part of a group of digestive conditions known as inflammatory bowel disease (IBD).
 It commonly affects the terminal ileum that connects the end of small bowel and the beginning of colon.
 The most common symptoms are – abdominal pain, rectal bleeding, diarrhoea, fever and weight loss.

-Ulcerative colitis is an inflammatory bowel disease and its symptoms are quite similar to Crohn's disease.
+4. Ulcerative colitis : Ulcerative colitis is an inflammatory bowel disease and its symptoms are quite similar to Crohn's disease.
 If the immune system mistakes certain foods or other materials for foreign bodies, ulcers or sores might develop in the colon’s lining.
 If you suffer from frequent bowel movements, blood in the stools, pain due to diarrhoea or abdominal cramps, then it is advisable that you need to seek advice from a private doctors or gps urgently.

-You may visit Medical Express Clinic and consult with a doctor in London who will assess you to determine if you are suffering from any of these conditions and ensure you get the right treatment without delay.
+At Medical Express Clinic, best private doctor in London, who will assess you to determine if you are suffering from any of these conditions and ensure you get the right treatment without delay.